saithejagonavaram/comp5014/assignment3/README.md

         a.
 (20 points) **load_model()**: Load the saved argument file and the model file

         b.
-(25 points) **generate()**: Generate a random document starting from the start-of-sentence token *SOS* and stopping when reaching the end-of-sentence token *EOS*
+(25 points) **generate()**: Generate a random document starting from the start-of-sentence token *SOS* and stopping when reaching the end-of-sentence token *EOS* by employing a greedy sampling technique

         c.
 (25 points) **recommend()**: Recommend next possible k words with their corresponding probabilities given some initial context